 Welcome to Gonzaga University, where we are committed to training quality preservice candidates and provide continuing professional development activities for experienced teachers.
-Because of this GU supports teachers who are seeking National Board Certification through all aspects of the certification process in order to ensure that National Board candidates successfully reach their professional goals.
+Because of this GU supports participating teachers who are seeking National Board Certification through all aspects of the certification process in order to ensure that National Board candidates successfully reach their professional goals.
 Gonzaga has successfully supported over 225 teacher candidates over the last three years.
-Feel free to contact Sharon Straub, Program Director, with any questions about National Certification: email@example.com or 509-313-3662.
+Feel free to contact Sharon Straub, Program Director, with any questions about National Certification: firstname.lastname@example.org or 509-313-3662.

 Teachers who have participated in National Board Certification have overwhelmingly stated it is the most powerful professional development experience of their careers.
 They say the experience changes them as professionals and that through the process they deepen their content knowledge and develop, master, and reflect on new approaches to working with their students.

 The assessment process for National Board Certification requires candidates to complete two major components: a portfolio of classroom practice including samples of student work and videotapes of teacher instruction, and an assessment of content knowledge administered at a computer-based testing center.
-It is estimated that the process will take the better part of a school year and involve of total of 200-400 hours of work outside the classroom.
+It is estimated that the certification process will take the better part of a school year and involve a total of 200-400 hours of work outside the classroom.